cilium/cilium/Documentation/operations/troubleshooting.rst

 Map insertion failed)``, then it is likely that the connection tracking table is filling up and the automatic adjustment of the garbage collector interval is insufficient.
 Set ``--conntrack-gc-interval`` to an interval lower than the default.
+The default starting interval is 5 minutes.
 Alternatively, the value for ``bpf-ct-global-any-max`` and ``bpf-ct-global-tcp-max`` can be increased.
 Setting both of these options will be a trade-off of CPU for ``conntrack-gc-interval``, and for ``bpf-ct-global-any-max`` and ``bpf-ct-global-tcp-max`` the amount of memory consumed.